tango-controls/tango-doc/source/development/general-guidelines/naming.rst

 The protocol, host, port, attribute, property and dbase fields are optional.
 The meaning of these fields are :

-00.00.0000

-: Specifies which protocol is used (Tango or Taco).
+`protocol`: Specifies which protocol is used (Tango or Taco).
 Tango is the default

-: The supported value for xx is *yes* and *no*.
+`#dbase`: The supported value for xx is *yes* and *no*.
 This field is used to specify that the device is a device served by a device server started with or without database usage.
 The default value is *dbase=yes*

-: This field has different meaning according to the dbase value.
+`host:port`: This field has different meaning according to the dbase value.
 If *dbase=yes* (the default), the host is the host where the control system database server is running and port is the database server port.
 It has a higher priority than the value defined by the TANGO\_HOST environment